Tarnadas/net64plus-server/README.md

-  "enableWebHook": false, // set this to true, if you want your server to be listed "gamemode": 1, // the initial gamemode "enableGamemodeVote": true, // whether gamemode voting should be enabled "name": "A Net64+ Server", // display name for public server list "domain": "", // domain of your server for public server list. keep it empty, if you don't have a domain "description": "The **best** Net64+ server ever\n\n:unicorn_face:", // description for public server list
+  "enableWebHook": false, // set this to true, if you want your server to be listed "gamemode": 1, // the initial gamemode "enableGamemodeVote": true, // whether gamemode voting should be enabled "passwordRequired": false, // whether password is required to join this server "name": "A Net64+ Server", // display name for public server list "domain": "", // domain of your server for public server list. keep it empty, if you don't have a domain "description": "The **best** Net64+ server ever\n\n:unicorn_face:", // description for public server list